Ptujec/LaunchBar/Recent-MindNodeNext-Documents/README.md

 # LaunchBar Actions: Recent MindNode Next Documents

-Do you miss seeing recent files when you select [MindNode Next](https://mindnode.com/next) in LaunchBar and press `space`?
+Do you miss seeing recent files when you select [MindNode Next](https://mindnode.com/next) in LaunchBar and press <kbd>space</kbd>?

 <img src="01.jpg" width="958"/>

 This action should at least come close to [what you are used to from apps like Pages, Keynote, etc.](https://youtu.be/lLZgKIthbOk?t=82).
-If you select MindNode Next and press `space`, it will show your recent documents.
+If you select MindNode Next and press <kbd>space</kbd>, it will show your recent documents.

-With another `space` you can even use quicklook to preview the selected document.
+With another <kbd>space</kbd> you can even use quicklook to preview the selected document.

 ## Limitations